S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/structural-patterns/link.png)

-**Facilitate flow of information and influence between two groups.**
+**Enable the flow of information and influence between two groups.**

 A group selects one of its members to represent their interests in the governance decisions of another group.